 As a succulent, Jade Plant only needs to be watered when the soil in its pot has dried out completely.
 If you keep your Jade Plant on a windowsill, watering once every two weeks should be enough.
 Do not keep the pot standing in a saucer that catches excess water, as this will waterlog the soil and quickly rot a Jade Plant's roots, killing the whole plant.
 If the leaves on your Jade Plant are plump but turning yellow, reduce the amount and water frequency.
 If you repot a Jade Plant, transfer it to a pot that is only slightly larger, as excess soil will act like a sponge and retain water around the roots.

-A completely neglected and underwatered Jade Plant will eventually lose leaves in a bid to reduce the amount of water it transpires.
+A completely neglected and underwatered Jade Plant will eventually lose leaves to reduce the amount of water it transpires.
 An underwatered Jade Plant will have wrinkled, leathery leaves that are not shiny, while a healthy plant has glossy, smooth leaves.
 A thorough watering will soon rehydrate the plant and promote new leaf growth.

-WhileJade Plants will tolerate a lot of neglect, a potted plant will eventually be unable to get any more nutrition from its soil and will start to suffer.
-If all the leaves on your Jade Plant are very pale green or yellow, it might need to be fertilized with a special succulent fertilizer enriched with micronutrients or with bonemeal.
+While Jade Plant will tolerate a lot of neglect, a potted plant will eventually be unable to get any more nutrition from its soil and will start to suffer.
+If all the leaves on your Jade Plant are pale green or yellow, the plant might need to be fertilized with a fertilizer enriched with micronutrients or bonemeal.